-- ONCE.
-Do not open the gray tank valve until the black tank is drained and dump valve closed to avoid sewage back-up into gray tank.
-Gray water also rinses any black water solids from the drain hose. - 5.
-Open the gray water drain valve and hold the waste pump switch (located in the water service center).
-Release the waste pump switch and close the gray water valve as soon as the tank is empty.
+ONCE.
+Do not open the Gray Tank Drain Valve until the black tank is drained and dump valve closed to avoid sewage back-up into gray tank.
+Gray water also rinses any black water solids from the sewage drain hose.

-NOTE: Sound of waste pump will change significantly when tank is empty.
+- 5. Open the Gray Water Drain Valve and hold the Waste Pump Switch (located in the water service center).
+Release the Waste Pump Switch and close the Gray Water Drain Valve as soon as the tank is empty. - NOTE: Sound of Waste Pump will change significantly when tank is empty.